eclipse-theia/theia-website/src/docs/theia_ai.md

 ### Example usage of ChangeSets in a Tool Function

-The following example demonstrates how the Theia Coder agent proposes file modifications using a ChangeSet.
-This code in embeded in a tool function that Coder provides to the LLM (see also the [full code](https://github.com/eclipse-theia/theia/blob/f4778c2737bb75613f0e1f99da8996bad91f6e17/packages/ai-workspace-agent/src/browser/file-changeset-functions.ts#L60)).
+The following example demonstrates how the Theia Coder agent proposes file modifications using a change set.
+This code in embedded in a tool function that Coder provides to the LLM (see also the [full code](https://github.com/eclipse-theia/theia/blob/f4778c2737bb75613f0e1f99da8996bad91f6e17/packages/ai-workspace-agent/src/browser/file-changeset-functions.ts#L60)).
 ```typescript
 handler: async (args: string, ctx: ChatRequestModelImpl): Promise<string> => {
     const { path, content } = JSON.parse(args);